Skip to main content

 Booking field setup with the 'Plain text - multi-line' and 'Plain text - single-line' option highlighted under the 'Data type'.

-Your choice will depend on how much information you need to obtain, and it's a good idea to remind customers not to include any sensitive information.
+• Your choice will depend on the amount of information you need to collect.
+It's also a good idea to remind customers not to include any sensitive information.

 Admin notes